The Committee is comprised of a group of dedicated volunteers with a Horticultural background.

 Vice President

-After completing a Graduate Diploma in Applied Science (Horticulture) at Burnley, she spent 10 years working in retail garden nurseries.
+After completing a Graduate Diploma in Applied Science (Horticulture) at Burnley in 2001, she spent 10 years working in retail garden nurseries.

-For the last 9 years, she has run her own Garden Design business “Your Garden Oasis”, and works part-time as a Gardener looking after 6 gardens.
+For 12 years, she ran her own Garden Design business “Your Garden Oasis”, and worked part-time as a Gardener looking after 6 gardens.

 Carol Jordon